Myst Boutique Hotel – Brand new luxury hotel with a large pool, private jacuzzis, and a fantastic restaurant in a quiet neighborhood.

 - Ages: An adults-only hotel, guests 16 years and above are allowed.
 Guests tend to be couples celebrating a special occasion, usually a honeymoon or anniversary.
 The summer months see a handful of families with older kids, but this is primarily a couples’ hotel.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.8 kilometers (30-minute walk) from the hotel.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants, and the waiter will be happy to call one.)

 - View: All rooms offer a sea view or sunset sea view over the Aegean, but not the caldera.